0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 To be eligible for selection to a deposit or withdrawal oracle a node must associate 250K MPC tokens to the large oracle contract.
 Deposit and withdrawal oracles are selected at random from the pool of eligible nodes.
-Chosen nodes serve in the oracle until the deposit or withdrawal limit has been met.
+Chosen nodes serve in the oracle until the deposit or withdrawal limit is reached.
 Then three new nodes are selected.
 After serving a term the tokens associated to the large oracle contract will be locked in a pending status until a new oracle is selected.
 This allows for accountability in case of a dispute on the oracle that was just replaced.
 Nodes can serve repeatedly in the same oracle, if they have enough tokens (excluding the ones pending) associated to the large oracle contract to meet